Rental Car Insurance: The World’s Easiest Guide to Insuring Your Rental Car

 Before you leave, find out from your corporate travel department if car rental insurance is covered.

 It’s possible that you may need to be added to the policy by providing a photocopy of your driver’s license.
 Your company has to have some type of insurance, so it pays to find out.

 If your trip is personal, read on.

-If you don’t own a car, it is possible to get non-owners insurance through your standard insurance provider.
+- Look into non-owners auto insurance – If you don’t own a car, it is possible to get non-owners insurance through your standard insurance provider

-In addition, check your homeowner’s insurance.
-Since it is usually cheaper to buy all of your insurance as a package with one insurer, you may save money buying rental insurance this way.
+- Check your homeowner’s policy – Since it is usually cheaper to buy all of your insurance as a package with one insurer, you may save money buying rental insurance

 Step Four: Be Loyal

-If you’re simply renting a car out-of-state and are wondering about rental car insurance, insurance rules a should stay the same as the state where you are from.
+If you’re renting a car out-of-state and are wondering about rental car insurance, insurance rules should stay the same as the state where you are from.